ghruproject/GHRU-assembly/README.md

 ## Overview

-The GHRU Assembly Pipeline (version 3.0) is designed for assembling genomic data based on a provided samplesheet.
+This a completely new GHRU Assembly Pipeline and is designed for assembling genomic data based on a provided samplesheet.
 The pipeline supports different assemblers depending on the type of sequencing reads provided.

 The pipeline is built as parth of GHRU project funded by NIHR.